letu-rebel/hi-pat/summaries/02-19-2020 Anne Tohme.md

 ---
 layout: default
 parent: 2020
-nav_order: 319
+nav_order: 291
 ---

 # 02-19-2020 Anne Tohme

-# Chapel Announcements

-## Upcoming Events

-- Student government election speeches this Friday in Chapel
-- Several students running for student government president
-- Second Life small groups meeting this Monday
-- Sign up link provided if you still want to join a group
-- Dr. Mark Cortes, co-sponsor of the Honors College, speaking next Wednesday
-- Dr. Cortes is a professor of theology at Wheaton

-## Reminders

-- Deadline extended for Long Beach spring break mission trip signups
-- $80 to sign up and join the trip
-- Sign up by this Friday if interested

-## Other Updates

-- Anne Tomei, director of student care at Trinity International University, speaking today
-- Also presenting at faculty/staff event later today and tomorrow

-## Worship Section Summary

-### Prayers

-- Opening prayer asking God for light, love, and guidance to serve Him and live peacefully
-- Closing prayer asking God to encourage us to extend grace and welcome others home

-### Songs/Performances

-- Laterno Singers performed 5 folk songs:
-    - "Old Dan Tucker"
-    - "Love Somebody"
-    - "Blow, Blow Thou Winter Wind"
-    - "Danny Boy"
-    - "Round and Round Old Joe Clark"
-- Songs focused on themes of home, family, love, and belonging

-### Overall Sentiment

-- Joyful, welcoming atmosphere
-- Emphasis on God's unconditional love and grace
-- Desire to embrace others and make them feel at home
-- Longing to come home to God as a place of peace and acceptance

-## Speaker Presentation Summary

-The speaker, Anne Tomei, focused her talk on the parable of the Prodigal Son found in Luke 15.
-She examined Rembrandt's famous painting of this parable, noting how the central focus is on the compassionate father embracing his son.

-### The Heart of the Father

-- The father in the parable represents God's divine love for humanity.
-- Key details showing the father's love:
-    - He sees his son while he is still far off and is filled with compassion.
-    - He runs to embrace his son, which was culturally undignified.
-    - He reconciles with his son before any confession of sin.
-    - His love is unconditional and compels him to welcome his son home.
-- The father's extravagant celebration with robe, ring, etc. symbolically replies to the son's confession and shows full reconciliation.

-### Becoming the Father

-- As we experience God's grace, we are called not just to remain as sons/daughters but to become like the father.
-- We must extend the same radical grace and unconditional welcome to others.
-- Practically this means:
-    - Letting go of the need to be right
-    - Getting comfortable with discomfort
-    - Reaching out to those marginalized
-    - Celebrating others' success
-    - Forgiving without demanding apology

-### The Elder Son

-- The father also seeks out the elder bitter son who refuses to celebrate.
-- He gently pleads with this son too, showing unlimited grace.
-- The elder son must choose to accept or reject the father's unconditional love.

-### Closing Thoughts

-- The father's welcome is for all - both the lost and the bitter.
-- As we grow in grace, we become more like the father, extending welcome.
-- We are called to be like Christ and let others see the Father through us.
+# Announcements

+- Natalie announced that the deadline to sign up for the Longview Spring Break trip has been extended to this Friday.
+The trip is $80.

+- Dr. Mayes announced upcoming chapel events:

+    - This Friday - Student government election speeches

+    - Monday - Second Life groups signups

+    - Next Wednesday - Dr. Mark Cortez, co-sponsor of the Honors College, will be speaking

+- Dr. Mayes reminded that Ann Tomei will also be presenting during the Student First events later today and tomorrow, so there will be another chance to hear her speak

+### Worship Summary

+- Dr. Mayes led the congregation in an opening prayer asking for God's guidance, peace, and devotion to Jesus Christ.

+- The congregation sang praise songs including "God is Good All the Time", "Hiding Place", "Burdened by Death", and "I Have Found Thee".
+The songs expressed gratitude for God's goodness, salvation, and unconditional love.

+- The Latino Singers performed five folk songs in honor of different cultures - Appalachian mountain songs, an American piece, an English ballad, and an Irish song.
+This showcased the diversity of worship.

+- Dr. Mayes led a responsive reading from Psalm 63 about earnestly seeking God.

+- The Latino Singers closed the worship section with the song "I Will Be Your Home", emphasizing God's welcoming and compassion.

+- Overall, the worship had a sentiment of gratefulness, devotion, cultural celebration, and feeling at home with God.

+# Speaker's Presentation

+Ann Tomei, Director of Student Care at Trinity International University, focused her talk on the parable of the Prodigal Son found in Luke 15.
+She examined the compassionate heart of the father in the story.

+## Key Points

+- The focus of the parable should be on the welcoming father, not just the prodigal son.
+The story reveals the unconditional love and grace of God.

+- The father runs to embrace his son while he is still far off, before the son can even confess his sins.
+Reconciliation comes through the father's love, not the son's repentance.

+- The robes, ring, sandals, and feast that the father gives the son represent forgiveness, authority, sonship, and celebration.
+The father looks past the son's sins.

+- The father also goes out to plead with the bitter, jealous older son to join the celebration.
+He offers the same unlimited grace to both sons, whether far or near.

+- As we experience God's grace, we are called to "become the father" - to extend that same compassion and welcome to others.
+This means forgiving, rejoicing over the lost being found, and pursuing reconciliation.

+- We follow Christ's model of embodying the welcoming, unconditionally loving heart of the father.
+Our lives should reflect this grace we've received.

+## Closing Thoughts

+- Tomei closed by emphasizing our call to be like the compassionate father, turning on all the lights and welcoming everyone home.
+God desires to bring all His children home.